Emergency Assistance Plus

 That said, there are some things you should know.

-The most significant factor in determining if life flight services will be covered by an insurance plan offered through their employer, a self-insurance plan, Medicare, or Medicaid is if the service is deemed “medically necessary.”
+The most significant factor in determining if life flight costs will be reduced by an insurance plan offered through their employer, a self-insurance plan, Medicare, or Medicaid is whether the service is deemed “medically necessary.”
 This term, however, is up to interpretation by the insurance provider.

 For example, if somebody has a serious medical emergency, is admitted to a medical facility where they can be sufficiently treated, but chooses to engage life flight services back to their preferred hospital, the flight could potentially be deemed unnecessary because they could have been treated on site.

-To put this in context, there are roughly 550,000 life flights every year in the United States, according to the Association of Air Medical Services.
+There are roughly 550,000 life flights every year in the United States, according to the Association of Air Medical Services.
 The majority of these air medical trips are due to accidents and emergencies, as opposed to pre-planned transportation.
-With that in mind, there is a possibility your insurance plan will cover a life flight in those situations.

-If your health plan does cover air ambulance services, your out-of-pocket costs could be as low as your copay and/or out-of-pocket maximums of your insurance coverage; this assumes the air ambulance is in-network and deemed “medically necessary,” of course.
+If your health plan includes life flight services, your out-of-pocket costs could be as low as your copay and/or out-of-pocket maximums of your insurance coverage.
+Of course, this is assuming the life flight is in-network and deemed “medically necessary.”

 I would like to commend the team at EA+ and the staff that made the air ambulance trip with my wife.
 They were all very professional.
 The entire staff at the hospital in Knoxville could not believe the way EA+ did everything that was promised.
 Your staff could not have been any better to me and my wife.